Shopify/js-buy-sdk/README.md

 <summary>How will I know I have successfully switched to JS Buy SDK v3.0?</summary>

-Once you have updated your project to use v3.0, you can check your package.json to ensure that the `shopify-buy` dependency is now at 3.0.0.
+Once you have updated your project to use v3.0, you can check your `package.json` to ensure that the `shopify-buy` dependency is now at `3.0.0` or higher.
 In addition you can check that the client is using the Cart API by monitoring the network tab of your preferred developer tools when adding a line item to the cart.
-If you see that the operation performed was `cartLinesAdd` rather than `checkoutCreate`, then you have switched to v3.0 successfully.
-[More information](https://github.com/Shopify/js-buy-sdk#how-validate-that-i-am-using-v30)
+If you see that the operation performed was `cartCreate`, `cartLinesUpdate`, or `cartLinesAdd` rather than `checkoutCreate`, then you have switched to v3.0 successfully.
+[More information](https://github.com/Shopify/js-buy-sdk/blob/main/README.md#how-to-validate-that-i-am-using-v30)

 </details>

 <details>

 <summary>I’m debating if I should migrate to the Storefront API Client.
 What are the benefits?</summary>

-Migrating to the Storefront API Client is a great way to future-proof your e-commerce experience by gaining full control on how your store interacts with Shopify APIs.
-You will get access to [globally-deployed Carts](https://shopify.dev/docs/storefronts/headless/building-with-the-storefront-api/cart/manage), offering improved performance, scalability, and a richer feature set including subscriptions, product bundles, contextual pricing, Shopify Functions, and UI extensions, and more.
-In addition, we have other solutions available that might better fit your needs like Hydrogen, Storefront Web Components or Online Store Editor.
+Migrating to the Storefront API Client is a great way to future-proof your ecommerce experience by gaining full control over how your store interacts with Shopify APIs.
+You will get access to [globally-deployed Carts](https://shopify.dev/docs/storefronts/headless/building-with-the-storefront-api/cart/manage), offering improved performance, scalability, and a richer feature set including subscriptions, product bundles, contextual pricing, Shopify Functions, UI extensions, and more.
+In addition, we have other solutions available that might better fit your needs [Hydrogen](https://hydrogen.shopify.dev/), or [Storefront Web Components](https://shopify.dev/docs/storefronts/headless/additional-sdks/web-components) or [Online Store Editor](https://www.shopify.com/website/builder).
 </details>

 <details>

 <summary>Where can I find the Checkout interface documentation? </summary>

 The Checkout API is deprecated.
-To find the legacy documentation for v2.x, you can visit this [page](https://github.com/Shopify/js-buy-sdk/blob/main/CHECKOUT_DOCS.md)
+To find the legacy documentation for v2.x, you can visit this [page](https://github.com/Shopify/js-buy-sdk/blob/main/CHECKOUT_DOCS.md).

 </details>